HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 5. Radio Wave Propagation/section 5-3 Propagation Modes and Paths.md

 ### Section 5.3: Propagation Modes and Paths

+Now that you understand the ionosphere's structure and the solar forces that control it, let's see how your signals actually navigate this dynamic system.
 Your signal leaves the antenna and heads skyward.
 Sometimes it bounces once and lands 2,000 miles away.
 Sometimes it scatters into unexpected places or takes paths that seem to defy logic.
 Understanding these propagation modes and paths helps you predict which bands will work and when contacts become possible.
 Each mode has its own characteristics and requirements that determine your communication success.

 #### Skip Propagation: How Signals Circle the Globe